Deloitte at Davos 2016 has been saved

 The World Economic Forum Annual Meeting (held in Davos-Klosters, Switzerland, and typically referred to as Davos) presents a yearly opportunity to gauge the world’s perspective on pressing economic and social issues.
 Global leaders participate in a variety of panel discussions and private events, addressing topics at the forefront of the world agenda.

 The Annual Meeting in Davos is an incredible convening center for global stakeholders and an opportunity to share perspectives on the issues facing global business and beyond.
-Deloitte’s delegation convened in Davos from 20-23 January 2016 along with business and government leaders from around the globe to address the theme, “Mastering the Fourth Industrial Revolution.”
+Deloitte’s delegation will convene in Davos from 20-23 January 2016 along with business and government leaders from around the globe to address the theme, “Mastering the Fourth Industrial Revolution.”

 Each year, Davos presents an invaluable opportunity for Deloitte’s delegation to connect with clients from across industries and from around the world.
-In 2016, Deloitte focused on the role of business in society, a theme that was introduced in 2012 and has consistently been built on since then.
-This year, we specifically focused on the role that business can play in solving big issues in collaboration with other stakeholders.
+In 2016, Deloitte will focus on the role of business in society, a theme that was introduced in 2012 and has consistently been built on since then.
+This year, we are specifically focused on the role that business can play in solving big issues in collaboration with other stakeholders.

-The Deloitte delegation at Davos included:
+The Deloitte delegation at Davos includes

 Punit Renjen, CEO, Deloitte Touche Tohmatsu Limited